Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Fish Oil for Heart Health (2026)

-For cardiovascular health specifically, EPA is the omega-3 that matters most.
-The REDUCE-IT trial showed that high-dose purified EPA (4g icosapent ethyl) reduced cardiovascular events by 25% in statin-treated patients with elevated triglycerides.
-Standard fish oil supplements contain a mix of EPA and DHA, and while the evidence for standard-dose fish oil and heart outcomes is mixed, higher EPA intake is consistently associated with better cardiovascular markers.
-We scored fish oils for heart health with emphasis on EPA content per serving and clinical relevance.
+If you are buying fish oil for your heart specifically, EPA is the omega-3 to focus on.
+The REDUCE-IT trial showed that high-dose purified EPA (4g icosapent ethyl) cut cardiovascular events by 25% in statin-treated patients with high triglycerides.
+Most fish oil on the shelf is a mix of EPA and DHA, and while the evidence for standard-dose fish oil on heart outcomes is mixed, higher EPA intake is consistently tied to better cardiovascular markers.
+We scored fish oils for heart health with an emphasis on EPA content per serving and clinical relevance.

 Our Top Picks